-At the Epsom, hospitality has always been very traditional and located outside of the track in either the Queen’s or the Duchess’s stand.
+At Epsom, hospitality has always been very traditional and located outside of the track in either the Queen’s or the Duchess’s stand.
 The Winning Post offers a completely different experience.
 This year we had a small pool, which proved hugely popular despite the weather.
 There are lots of different features that guests don’t often expect to see from traditional hospitality – it’s not just a three-course sit-down meal and complimentary drinks.

-We’ve spoken about Epsom, what do you think makes the hospitality that little bit more special at the Cheltenham Festival?
+What do you think makes the hospitality that little bit more special at the Cheltenham Festival?

 The location of Front Runner’s is particularly great for Cheltenham; you’re looking over the final furlong of the racecourse, which not all of the facilities can offer.
 It’s just a really great day out and you can see that in our rebooking rate.
-Year on year guests tell us how great the food is, how lovely the staff are – I think it just has a really warm, friendly, relaxed atmosphere that you don’t see at some other racing events.
+Year on year guests tell us how great the food is, how lovely the staff are – I think it just has a really warm, friendly, relaxed atmosphere that you don’t see at other racing events.

 It sounds like a lot of work to get everything ready – how long does it take to plan one of these events?

 Pretty much the second we finish!
-At Cheltenham this year, we had a day’s break but were straight back in the next week getting our ideas together for the next year.
+At Cheltenham this year, we had a day’s break but were straight back in the next week getting our ideas together for next year.
 It’s the same at the Investec Derby Festival.
 All the different teams – events, sales, finance, marketing – work together throughout the year to get everything perfect and ready in time.